YechengChu/ACDemo/guide.md

 [Back to Top](#top)

 #### House
-You can click the __house image__, if you have the capability to enter the house, you will directly enter the house.
+You can click the __house image__ :house:, if you have the capability to enter the house, you will directly enter the house.

 [Back to Top](#top)

 #### Bank
-Go to the bank by clicking the __bank image__, however it's currently blocked, you will need to reach _Level 03_ to unblock this feature.
+Go to the bank by clicking the __bank image__ :bank:, however it's currently blocked, you will need to reach _Level 03_ to unblock this feature.

 [Back to Top](#top)